Sikh titles

 From HandWiki - Reading time: 4 min

-Sikh titles are honorifics appended to the names of members of the Sikh community.
+Sikh titles are positions or honorifics appended to the names of members of the Sikh community.
 Their form may be prefixes or suffixes to names, or the title may be used alone, in place of the name.
 They may denote social status or relationship, occupational field, or religious standing.
 When used as a form of address, they are often intended to convey respect.

-List of titles and honorifics
+List of Sikh titles and honorifics

 Painting of a Sikh Sardar, ca.1835–1845